 Press release – 28 MARCH 2019

-European Fluorocarbon Producers Sponsor illegal Trade Action line In response to rapid emergence of illegal traffic of Hydrofluorocarbons (HFCs- or refrigerants) across the European Union, the European trade association of fluorocarbon producers has launched a programme to fight against this illegal trade.
-One of its features include an “Action Line” that will permit any individual to report alleged suspect HFC offerings confidentially to a trusted and independent contractor.
+European Fluorocarbon Producers Sponsor illegal Trade Action line In response to the rapid emergence of illegal traffic of Hydrofluorocarbons (HFCs- or refrigerants) across the European Union, the European trade association of fluorocarbon producers has launched a programme to fight against this illegal trade.
+One of its features includes an “Action Line” that will permit any individual to report alleged suspect HFC offerings confidentially to a trusted and independent contractor.

-In application of Regulation (EU) N° 517/2014 (1) the EU Commission installed a phase-down programme for HFCs.
+In the application of Regulation (EU) N° 517/2014 (1) the EU Commission installed a phase-down programme for HFCs.
 Companies have been required to gradually reduce the placing on the EU market HFCs and were allocated individual quotas by the authorities.
-The enforcement of the Regulation was delegated to Member States.
+The enforcement of the Regulation was delegated to the Member States.
 This Regulation has been instrumental in the fight against climate change.

 “We have seen a surge in offerings of illegal HFCs on the internet and other unsolicited sources,” says Dr. Nick Campbell, EFCTC (2) chair, “which blatantly defy Member State and European law.
 As such, Member States struggle to collect sufficient evidence on suspect offerings and, therefore have been slow to take necessary enforcement action.”

-In order to assist the EU and Member States EFCTC has engaged the services of a specialized consultant that has considerable experience in identifying illegal trade.
+In order to assist the EU and the Member States EFCTC has engaged the services of a specialized consultant that has considerable experience in identifying illegal trade.

 Through an Action Line powered by EQS, a leading provider of digital compliance solutions, anyone can report a suspicious offering of HFCs in full confidence using a webform (in any language).
 “It will not be necessary to provide conclusive evidence, just a sufficient lead enabling the consultants to follow up,” said Dr. Campbell.
 “We expect that these leads will create a more detailed picture of the illegal HFCs supply chain which can be shared with the EU/national authorities” he added.